ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![main menu](ExampleImages/mainmenu.png)

-The main menu was the first thing I inplemented when doing the UI.
+The main menu was the first thing I implemented when doing the UI.
 The script `menu_manager.gd` organized and manages the whole menu system for our game.
 In there every menu state is declared as a enum and handles key features such as changing and entering between menus.
 Futhermore an addon was used to manage the multiple menu scenes.
 Helpful functions such as `change_scene` allowed us to effortlessly